95348953489345893524897/pvprepo/information/movement.md

 ### Reversing
 Reversing lets you 180 your velocity very quickly and accurately <br/>
-It's also useful for moving quickly while staying a certain area (if you chain reverses, you're staying in the same area, but at very high velocity so that you aren't a sitting duck) <br/>
+It's also useful for moving quickly while staying a certain area (when you reverse multiple times in quick succession, you're basically staying in the same area, just at a very high velocity so that you aren't an easy target) <br/>
 The best reversing props are in the [locker profile](https://gist.github.com/95348953489345893524897/77ca18cdcbf3fe50f68b9938916453b2#file-045-props-txt-L236-L319) section of the spawnlist: <br/>
 (you can also reverse with tide gates and the plate prop, but this is way less reliable than lockers.) <br/>
 ![image](https://github.com/user-attachments/assets/f4434539-a3d0-42b7-9774-e1151891420e)